liamhv31/Projects/Perimeter-Logs-Investigating-the-Breach.md

 - WAF Logs: `ids_alerts.log`
 - VPN Logs: `vpn_auth.log`

+This lab allows us to use the command line for investigating raw log files, or a Splunk instance which will be much easier and simulate an actual SOC environment!
+In this lab however, I will show how to do it in both.

 ### Network Assets
 The Network of Initech Corp contains the following assets.
 We can use that as a reference.